-- Congratulations to Ivan Vulovic who has been chosen as a predoctoral trainee on the Molecular Biophysics Training Grant!
+- Congratulations to Matt Childers who has been been renewed to continue as a predoctoral trainee on the Bioengineering Cardiovascular Training Grant!

 - We are putting the final touches on documentation and licensing paperwork so that we can release our molecular modeling package in lucem molecular mechanics!
 Please check back for links to download site.

-- Congratulations to Alissa Bleem who just received a 2015 NSF Graduate Research Fellowship!!!
-This is quite an honor.
+- Congratulations to Alissa Bleem who received a 2015 NSF Graduate Research Fellowship!

 - Our amyloid work is included in an article on Innovative Medicine: Researchers develop advanced treatments through cutting-edge science in the November Issue of the Alaska Airlines Magazine.
 A captive audience.
 See the article here (go to page 140).
 See the UW BioE announcement here.